tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

     }
 ```

 * The `copyrightWork` and `openSourceWork` functions were both implemented in a very similar way.
 Both functions generate a new `copyright_id` by incrementing the `copyright_ids` counter and taking its current value.
 Where the two functions differ is when it comes to setting the Work's owner's address.
-Since open source works don't have an owner in this system, we leave the `owner` attribute set to the default `address(0)`.
+Since open-source works don't have an owner in this system, we leave the `owner` attribute set to the default `address(0)`.

 ```Solidity